 Algorithmic Authority and Why it Can’t be Trusted

-What I specifically want to address is:
+What I want to address:

 “Now the question becomes: are these algorithmic authorities any worse than the corporate goliaths they are displacing?”

-Algorithmic “Authority” Status Can Change Almost Daily
+Algorithmic Authority Status Can Change Almost Daily

-They rely on surface-level measurements (such as the number of backlinks a site or article has).
-These factors change all the time.
+Instead, they rely on surface-level measurements such as the number of backlinks to a page.

 Measurements of Algorithmic Authority are Easily Manipulated